adion05/J124-Final-Project-/README.md

 ### Part Two: The Questions and Answers
 __Question One__: What is the year with the most fires? <br>
 Process:
-1. On original page (without having anything selected) go to data and select create pivot table in a new sheet.
+1. On original page (without having anything selected) go to data and select 'create pivot table' in a new sheet.
-2. Set rows as archive year.
+2. Set rows as 'archive year'.
-3. Set values as archive year as well.
+3. Set values as 'archive year' as well.
-4. On values change summarize by to COUNTA.
+4. On values change 'summarize by' to COUNTA.
 5. This will provide a count of how many fires there were in any given year.
 6. From there you simply look at all the 7 years and determine which one has the most fires.